joehand/dat-next/readme.md

 ```

 `dat sync` will do the same thing but keeps running until you stop it.
-Pull will update the files and exit.
+`dat pull` will update the files and exit.

 ## Usage

-Dat archives currently have a one to many relationship, there is a single source that can create and write files and many peers that can download the files *(in future versions there may be several sources)*.
+Dat archives have a one to many relationship, there is a single source that can create and write files and many peers that can download the files *(in future versions there may be several sources)*.

 * **Sharing**: If you want to share files from your computer that you will update, you are the *source archive* or *local archive*.
 * **Downloading**: If your colleague has files they want to share, they will be the source and you'll be downloading from a *remote archive*.

-The first commands, *init* or *clone*, will make a Dat archive folder.
-This creates a `.dat` folder where the Dat metadata is stored.
+The first commands, *init* or *clone*, creates a `.dat` folder where the Dat metadata is stored.
 Once a Dat is created, you can run all the commands inside that folder, similar to git.

 ### Sharing